semrush/intergalactic/website/docs/components/tooltip/tooltip.md

 ![content-button](static/tooltip-button.png)

-> 💡 Please note that it is better to use 14px for the title in the default non-advertising tooltip.
+> 💡 Note that it is better to use 14px for the title for the non-advertising messages.

-Image has size 130px \* 130px.
+Image has size 130px * 130px.

 ![pic-paddings](static/tooltip-pic-paddings.png)

 Arrow can be placed either in the middle of the component or next to any side.
-See live examples in the [Placement section](/components/tooltip/#aae13e).
+See live examples in the [Placement section](/components/tooltip/#placement).

 ![arrow-paddings](static/tooltip-arrow-paddings.png)

 ### Margins inside the data

-To make tooltip data more readable we have recommendation for margins between the labels and values.

-See detailed examples for tooltip margins in [Data visualization](/data-display/chart/#ac9830) and [Summary](/patterns/summary/#a16f52).
+To make tooltip data more readable we recommend you the following margins between the labels and values.
+You also can find the detailed recommendations for tooltip margins in [Data visualization](/data-display/chart/#ac9830) and [Summary](/patterns/summary/#a16f52).

 ![tooltip example](static/tooltip-margins.png)